On-Site vs. Mobile Truck Fleet Detailing: Which Is Better?

 While most mobile truck fleet detailers will bring their own water, there is a chance that you will be asked to provide your own.
 This is an additional expense, which on-site truck fleet detailing won’t incur.

 - Other drawbacks

 Bad weather conditions will hinder the work of the detailers.
 This can lead to their inability to finish the job in a timely manner, or not at all.
 Truck detailers might forget a detailing product or equipment, resulting in their inability to complete the job.

 Both options have their distinct pros and cons.
 Consider which service will provide you with more benefits.
 It is up to you to decide whether on-site or mobile detailing is the more convenient option for you.

 Have you tried on-site or mobile truck fleet detailing?
 What was your experience like?
-Please share it in the comments box below so others can benefit from your experience too.
+Share it on DetailXPerts’ Facebook wall – we’ll be happy to join in the conversation!

 Enjoyed this post?
 Sign up for our newsletter to receive more valuable tips, ideas, coupons, and extras!